Taste Korean Food

 Flavor Profile: Deep umami, moderately salty, slightly sweet with complex fermented notes

-Korean soy sauce ganjang dripping from a spoon showing the dark rich color essential for gejang brine.
+Korean soy sauce (ganjang) dripping from a red spoon into a ceramic bowl, the key fermented ingredient for making ganjang gejang brine.

 The soy sauce serves as the foundation of Ganjang Gejang, and using the correct type dramatically impacts results.
 Korean soy sauce differs from Japanese or Chinese varieties through its fermentation process, which creates a deeper, more nuanced umami profile.
 For this dish, opt for naturally brewed Korean yangjo ganjang (양조간장) rather than chemically produced varieties.